 Enabling ” Lazy Load For Images ” is no longer required as WordPress has this feature by default.
 What it does basically is that it loads only those images that are in the viewpoint.
 When you keep scrolling down, other images are loaded as the viewpoint changes.

 For example, if you have 10 images on a page and you are accessing that page on a screen that is capable of showing only 5 images, then only 5 images will be loaded at any given point in time.

 Lazy loading for iFrame and videos is a very good feature especially if you are embedding YouTube videos.

 Instead of loading the complete video, it just converts the thumbnail into a static image and lazy loads that image.

 Do you know that WP Rocket can add image dimensions automatically?
-This is a very important feature as you need to control image sizes using any CSS code.
+This is a very important feature as you do not need to control image sizes using any CSS code.

 5. Database Optimization

-Although you may not see a drastic improvement in speed that will definitely reduce the database file size.
+Although you may not see a drastic improvement in speed it will definitely reduce the database file size.

 - Deleting auto-draft posts